Three Combinatorial Algorithms for the Cave Polynomial of a Polymatroid: Formula for the M obius Function of a polymatroid

 \section{Formula for the M\"obius Function of a polymatroid}

 In this section, we define and study the M\"obius function of a polymatroid.
 In particular, we prove an explicit formula for this M\"obius function which allows us to show that $\textrm{Box}_{\sP}(\bft) = \textrm{M\"ob}_{\sP}(\bft)$.
 We define a poset related to each polymatroid $\sP$.
+For background on M\"obius functions of posets we refer the reader to \cite[Section 3.7]{EC1}.
 Let $P$ be the poset with underlying set $I(\sP) \cap \N^p$ and a maximal element $\hat{1}$ adjoined, with relations given by the componentwise order.
 That is, Then the M\"obius function of $P$ is the function $\mu_P\colon \mathrm{Int}(P) \to \Z$ on the set of closed intervals of $P$, defined by the relation

 The only M\"obius values which appear as coefficients in the M\"obius polynomial are those of the form $\mu_P(\bfn, \hat{1})$.
 In fact the coefficient of $\bft^\bfn$ in $\Mob_{\sP}(\bft)$ is $-\mu_P(\bfn, \hat{1})$.
 For this reason we use the notation $\mu_{\sP}(\bfn) \coloneqq -\mu_P(\bfn, \hat{1})$.
 From the relation above we get